Resources

 The ‘spray’ of flowers across the subalpine meadow provides a dominant image of mountain wildflowers.
 In season, a packed canvas is unveiled with blue subalpine lupine mixed in with red paintbrush, pink daisies, yellow cinquefoil along with the little white “bottle brushes” of the bistorts sticking up.
 Confusing the orderliness of the array are the ‘mopheads’, which are the seedpods of the earlier blooming western pasqueflower, Anemone occidentalis.
 Occasionally one or more of the peducularis, or louseworts, will blend in, perhaps as a cluster of pink elephantheads, Pedicularis groenlandica.
 In more uniform fashion areas of white avalanche or yellow glacier lilies will usually comprise their own fields with less species variety.

-Tucked away on the fringes of the meadows and along seeps and streams are many special flowering plants, which display showy blossoms and flowerheads, such as the marsh marigolds, shooting stars and monkeyflowers.
+Tucked away on the fringes of the meadows and along seeps and streams are many special flowering plants, which display showy blossoms and flowerheads, such as the marigolds, shooting stars and monkeyflowers.
 While the meadows provide the big show in the subalpine zone many other areas actually provide a large degree of subalpine showy flowers.

 Subalpine Zone Meadow Classifications